French railway signalling: Block systems

 The block system is based on breaking a line into block sections.
 The block sections on a line between two stations are part of the block system.

 Non interlocked manual blocks: For safety reasons, non-interlocked manual blocks are used only on double track.

 Interlocked manual blocks: In the case of a single track, interlocking is used in manual blocks to avoid an error resulting in a head-on collision.

 Automatic blocks: Two types of automatic block are in common use in France.
-BAL (Bloc Automatique Lumineux, Automatic Luminous Block) is used on high traffic lines with block lengths of about 1500 m and BAPR (Bloc Automatique à Permissivité Restreinte, Automatic Block with Restricted Permissiveness) is used in low traffic areas with block lengths up to 15 km.
+BAL (Bloc Automatique Lumineux, Automatic Luminous Block) is used on high traffic lines with block lengths of about 1500 m and BAPR (Bloc Automatique à Permissivité Restreinte, Automatic Block with Restricted Permissiveness) is used in low traffic areas with block lengths up to 15 km, usually accompanied with a distant signal up to 1 km away from the BAPR signal for sufficient braking.
 In both cases they are similar to the UK automatic block signalling.

 Normally a train can only enter a block if it is free.
 The block is a track section delimited by signals, whose length depends on the distance needed for a train to stop or slow down, in the worst conditions on the portion of line under consideration.
 When traffic density is low, the blocks may be longer.

 In future, the blocks may be mobile and follow the progress of the train (virtual blocks, not materialized on the ground and calculated continuously by an integrated onboard system).
 This will optimize the use of the line and reduce the distance needed between successive trains.
 This moving block system is already in use on the central section of the RER line A between Nanterre-Préfecture and Vincennes.
 The trackside signals are still in place but are turned off at the approach of a train whose mobile system signalling (SACEM) is confirmed in operation.
 They are turned on if problems arise.

 The current signalling system has already reduced the spacing between trains from 3 to 2 min.
 But this is still too long on the busiest lines (suburban, and high-speed lines).
 In comparison, the moving blocks of the RER A allow a separation of only 90 seconds between trains at full speed.